 If you lose the ability to contact your instructor from your primary computer, you should contact your instructor via email from another computer.
-If you lose the ability to contact your instructor from your student email account, you should contact your instructor via another email account or look me up on Facebook @ http://www.facebook.com/ChetCooper
+If you lose the ability to contact your instructor from your student email account, you should contact your instructor via another email account.